-Stephen is a former dinner theater actor, waiter, salesman, handyman, and all around DIY enthusiast!
+Stephen is a former dinner theater actor, humilitarian, unemployed mascot and general home cuisine meth lab technician.

 I'm a former student of southwestern cuisine, and I love teaching folks the basics of cooking.
 In this article, I spill the beans on cheap and healthy ways to dine on the dollar.
 Learn how to cook the basics for cheap!

 Staple Foods You Should Know How to Cook

 - Flour Tortillas